WordPress Hosting for Developers

 4. Evaluating a WordPress Hosting Platform’s Tools & Workflow

-On top of providing infrastructure to run your site on, some WordPress hosts provide a variety of tools to help with the development and maintenance of your website.
+Beyond basic infrastructure, some WordPress hosts provide a variety of tools to help with the development and maintenance of your website.
 The quality of these tools can vary wildly, and can significantly affect your development or DevOps team’s efficiency and technical burden.

 Having development environments where development can take place in a “safe” place that won’t threaten the live site is a best practice that every development team should follow.
 It’s a great place for stakeholders to look at new work before it goes live.
 But not all development or staging environments are the same.
 Some WordPress hosting providers give users a staging environment whose hardware and specs are completely different than the live environment, so when you’re testing your site, you can’t be sure that it will actually function and perform the same when live.